 Lab Work: You must attend and complete all labs.
 Doors to the lab will be closed 15 minutes after the scheduled lab time.
 Students arriving after the lab doors are closed are considered absent.
 If you miss a lab due to grounds for granting academic consideration or religious accommodation, arrangements must be made with the teaching assistant to complete a makeup lab.
 Unless academic consideration is granted, failure to complete a lab will result in a mark of zero for that lab report.
-Check your lab section.
-You are only allowed to attend the section you are registered in.

 The laboratory work is group based.
-You will need to organize yourselves into groups of three (3) or four (4) within your lab section by Monday, January 14th.
+You will need to organize yourselves into groups of three (3) or four (4) within your lab section by Monday, January 13th.
 Be sure to choose your lab partners wisely!
 The sign-up sheets for lab groups will be available in the Materials Lab in THRN 1008 during the introductory lab session.
 You will not be allowed to conduct the project or labs unless you attend the safety session and sign a form indicating that you have done so.